turingschool/md_launch_curriculum/Mod0/TechnicalDay1.md

     * Leaving our umbrella at home.

 It is important for us to understand how we make decisions, so that we can create programs that are good at making decisions.
 Just like humans, computer programs need to make decisions in order to operate.
 Programs need to decide: which view should a user see, what should I do with the data a user gives me.

+** Instructor Note **  Organize students into groups of 3/4 to work through these sections together in breakout rooms.

 ## Computer Action